djramones/leornian/templates/terms-and-privacy.md

 **Cookies**

-The Service uses only necessary first-party cookies for security and to provide requested functionality; no personally-identifying third-party cookies or trackers are intentionally served by {{ service_name }}.
+The Service uses only strictly necessary cookies for security and to provide requested functionality; no personally-identifying third-party cookies or trackers are intentionally served by {{ service_name }}.
 This is why the Service does not present a “cookie banner”.

 If you find that, in the course of using the Service, privacy-violating cookies are being set on your device, you may report it to the Service operator(s) after making an attempt to ascertain that such cookies are not being delivered by any hardware, software, or network configurations outside of the control of the Service.